Polymer/pwa-starter-kit/README.md

 # PWA Starter Kit Docs

-This `gh-pages` branch contains the documentation for the `pwa-starter-kit` project.
+This `docs` branch contains the documentation for the `pwa-starter-kit` project.
 It is a static site rendered via [Jekyll](https://jekyllrb.com/).

 The folder structure is roughly this: